ibm-cloud-docs/vpc/bs_snapshots_restore.md

 {: #snapshots-vpc-restore-API}
 {: api}

 You can programmatically restore a volume during instance provisioning by calling the `/instances` method in the [VPC API](/apidocs/vpc/latest#create-instance){: external} as shown in the following sample request.
-You can also create a stand-alone volume by calling the `/volumes` method in the [VPC API](/apidocs/vpc/latest#create-volume).
+You can also create a stand-alone volume by calling the `/volumes` method in the [VPC API](/apidocs/vpc/latest#create-volume){: external}.

 Before you begin, gather information about the snapshot or snapshots that you want to use to restore a volume or volumes.
    - If you want to restore a volume from a single snapshot, locate the snapshot first and view its details.
 You can use the API to [list all the snapshots of an account in a region](/apidocs/vpc/latest#list-snapshots){: external} and select from the list.
 Then, [retrieve the snapshot](/apidocs/vpc/latest#get-snapshot){: external} details.
 If you want to restore a volume from a snapshot of another account, contact the snapshot's owner for the CRN of the snapshot.